wes-novack/learning_alerter/README.md

 Note: Slack now requires you to use the webhook configuration in order to set the display name, the avatar/icon, and the targeted channel.
 See [the instructions here on creating a Slack webhook](https://api.slack.com/messaging/webhooks).

-To use a Slack legacy Slack API token (no deprecated by Slack):
+To use a Slack legacy Slack API token (now deprecated by Slack):

 `python main.py --packt --slacktoken 'xoxp-your-super-secret-slack-token' --slackchannel '#yourchannel'`